rajguru7/rajguru7.github.io/docs/blog/posts/money-vs-contribution.md

 Recently I have been trying to figure out what to do in life.
 As per current real world state it seems earning money and contributing to society are two different objectives.
-How to figure out the balance?
+How to figure out the balance? <!-- stop -->

 ## Why do the paths diverge?